aptos-labs/aptos-core/developer-docs-site/docs/guides/nfts/mint-nft-cli.md

 const EMINTING_DISABLED: u64 = 3;
 /// The requested admin account does not exist const ENOT_FOUND: u64 = 4;
-/// The user account is not in the whitelist const ENOT_IN_WHITELIST: u64 = 5;
+/// The user account is not in the allowlist const ENOT_IN_WHITELIST: u64 = 5;
 /// Whitelist minting hasn't begun yet const EWHITELIST_MINT_NOT_STARTED: u64 = 6;
 /// Public minting hasn't begun yet const EPUBLIC_MINT_NOT_STARTED: u64 = 7;
-/// The public time must be after the whitelist time const EPUBLIC_NOT_AFTER_WHITELIST: u64 = 8;
+/// The public time must be after the allowlist time const EPUBLIC_NOT_AFTER_WHITELIST: u64 = 8;
 ```